shubham184/shubham184.github.io/_projects/modern-telco-integration.md

    - Rapidly integrate cloud-based applications and services.
    - Implement B2B integration scenarios with partners and suppliers.

    _Example: We could use Boomi to quickly integrate a new cloud-based customer feedback system with existing on-premises CRM and ticketing systems.
-This could allow customer feedback to automatically trigger follow-up actions in the CRM or create support tickets when necessary, enhancing Telenet's responsiveness to customer issues._
+This could allow customer feedback to automatically trigger follow-up actions in the CRM or create support tickets when necessary, enhancing BelgiCom's responsiveness to customer issues._

 7. **AI-Powered Integration**